baseboxorg/jeffskinnerbox.github.io/content/articles/howto-install-and-configure-fail2ban.md

 ### Step 4: Save Firewall Rules
 The firewall rules created so far will not survive a reboot of your system.
 To overcome this,
-you need to use the `iptables-save` or `iptables-persistent` commands.
+you need to use the `iptables-save` or `iptables-persistent` commands, or `netfilter-persistent` for Ubuntu 16.04.

 ```bash
 # make backup of current itables rules